 - Which Concord neighborhoods are most affordable?

 - Which neighborhood in Concord is the best fit for me?

 - How long is the commute in Concord?

-- How’s the walkability, bikeability, and public transportation in Concord?
+- What’s the walkability, bikeability, and public transportation in Concord like?

 - How dangerous is Concord?

 - Where can I find apartments and houses in Concord?